 It’s important to be prepared to talk about money when you’re interviewing for a new job.
 Interview questions about salary can be quite tricky.
-This is one circumstance where you and the interviewer may have sharply opposing goals: you're eager to get the highest possible salary, while the hiring manager likely wants you to accept the lowest possible amount within the job's salary range.
-In some locations companies aren't allowed to ask how much you have earned in the past.
-In others it is fair game.
+It is one circumstance where you and the interviewer may have sharply opposing goals: you're eager to get the highest possible salary, while the hiring manager likely wants you to accept the lowest possible amount within the job's salary range.
+In some locations, companies aren't allowed to ask how much you have earned in the past.
+In others, it is fair game.

 Here are some strategies you can use when you’re asked how much you expect to get paid:

-Evaluate what the position is worth to you given your overall criteria for an ideal job: You might be willing to accept a somewhat lower salary for a position that provides growth potential, helps you acquire cutting edge skills, accommodates your lifestyle, is ideally located, or bridges you to a new industry.
-On the other hand, if you have reservations about how well the job fits your situation, then you might convey a higher salary expectation figuring that you have less to lose if you price yourself out of the job.
+- Evaluate What the Position Is Worth to You Given Your Overall Criteria for an Ideal Job: You might be willing to accept a somewhat lower salary for a position that provides growth potential, helps you acquire cutting-edge skills, accommodates your lifestyle, is ideally located, or bridges you to a new industry.
+On the other hand, if you have reservations about how well the job fits your situation, then you might convey a higher salary expectation figuring that you have less to lose if you price yourself out of a job.

-Honesty is the best policy: It can be tempting to fudge the numbers on your previous earnings.
+- Honesty Is the Best Policy: It can be tempting to fudge the numbers on your previous earnings.
 Will anyone know the difference if you round up?
-In fact, it is possible that employers will verify your compensation at previous job(s), so being truthful is essential.
+It is possible that employers will verify your compensation at previous job(s), so being truthful is essential.